ventureoo/nvidia-tweaks/README.md

 For the wlroots Vulkan backend to work, also make sure that you are using the NVIDIA Vulkan beta driver (to support the required Vulkan extensions).

+If you do not have a Wayland session to choose from in GDM, then include the ``NVreg_PreserveVideoMemoryAllocations=1`` parameter to the ones we already described above.
+This will also allow you to avoid some sleeping issues.

 ## Environment variables